Agrejus/db-framework/README.md

 ---

-<p align="center"> Create a versatile Data Interaction Layer for Node.js and web development that seamlessly handles database interactions.
-Effortlessly abstract database interactions using the DB Framework, simplifying the process of switching databases or incorporating two different databases.
+<p align="center"> Create a versatile Data Interaction Layer for Node.js and the web that seamlessly handles database interactions.
+Effortlessly abstract database interactions using DB Framework, simplifying the process of switching databases or incorporating two different databases.
     <br>
 </p>